drhenderson89/pythonAgents/README.md

 # pythonAgents
 Creating python AI agents interacting with local Ollama LLM

+> ⚠️ **Development Toy / Not Production**
+>
+> This project is an experimental learning tool.
+It is **not production-ready** and should be used only in a **controlled, dockerized environment**.
+>
+> The agent can execute Python code via tools.
+To reduce risk, run it with container isolation and keep tool access limited to the mounted sandbox workspace.

 ## Overview
 This project implements an AI agent that can interact with your local file system, execute Python code, and perform calculations.
 The agent uses LangChain and Ollama for natural language understanding and tool execution.